-The Covid-19 crisis will have an impact on economic growth in 2021 and the years that follow, and there is much uncertainty about the effects that can be expected.
-The permanent effects on the private sector will probably become clear as the support measures introduced in the Covid-19 crisis are phased out.
-Although Unica is a strong, crisis-proof company with a stable basis, it will need to be alert to possible delayed effects of the Covid-19 crisis over the next few years.
-On the other hand, the expected changes to buildings because of Covid-19 constitute opportunities for Unica, as do the international climate objectives, which will remain a priority in the years ahead.
+The Covid-19 crisis will have an impact on economic growth in 2021 and the years to follow, and there remains considerable uncertainty about the effects that may be expected.
+Permanent effects on the private sector will likely become apparent as the support measures introduced in the Covid-19 crisis are phased out.
+Although Unica is a strong, resilient company with a stable basis, caution is needed towards delayed effects of the Covid-19 crisis over the next few years.
+On the other hand, the expected changes to buildings as a result of Covid-19 present opportunities for Unica, as do the international climate objectives, which will remain a priority in the years ahead.

 The need to retain and recruit employees will be as much of a focal point as ever in Unica's strategy.
 Hundreds of new employees will be needed in the next few years if Unica's growth targets are to be achieved.
-We are confident Unica will still be able to attract sufficient new employees in the future given its positioning as an appealing employer, its clear-cut growth strategy and its good employee benefits.
+We are confident that Unica will still be able to attract sufficient new employees in the future given its positioning as an appealing employer, its clear-cut growth strategy and its good employee benefits.